-The ACLS Course is designed to give the Healthcare the basic knowledge to care for the patient in cardiac arrest and to manage acute coronary syndromes and stroke.
+The ACLS Course is designed to give the Healthcare Provider the basic knowledge to care for the patient in cardiac arrest and to manage acute coronary syndromes and stroke.
 During this course you will learn by observing, discussing, and doing.
-ACLS instructors will help you achieve success in completing the following objectives.
+ACLS instructors will help you achieve success in completing the listed objectives.

 Participants who complete the class will receive an Advanced Cardiovascular Life Support provider card.
 The card is valid for a two-year period.
 Participants will also receive documentation of appropriate continuing medical education credit.
 This course is approved for Nursing, Physician, Pharmacy, AANA and EMS credit.